apecloud/kubeblocks/docs/developer_docs/api-reference/backup.md

 </em>
 </td>
 <td>
-<p>backup to be restored.
-The restore behavior based on the backup type:</p>
+<p>Specifies the backup to be restored.
+The restore behavior is based on the backup type:</p>
 <ol>
 <li>Full: will be restored the full backup directly.</li>
 <li>Incremental: will be restored sequentially from the most recent full backup of this incremental backup.</li>